 Let’s see how unobtuse i can make my Mission Statement for Novelty Christmas Music.

-As such it may be straight-up lampoon, or genre-specific (children’s music from mid-Century, 19th C, Cajun, doo-wop, rock’n’roll, punk, psychedelic, metal, folk, country, world, lounge, RnB, hiphop, disco [maybe], ska, EZ listening, polka, stage show musical, radio hall, and much much more).
-It will not be traditional, mainstream, middle-of-the-road (MOR), or heard on most radio stations (unless, i’ve never heard that Bing before).
+As such offerings may be straight-up lampoon, or genre-specific (children’s music from mid-Century, 19th C, Cajun, doo-wop, rock’n’roll, punk, psychedelic, metal, folk, country, world, lounge, RnB, hiphop, disco [maybe], ska, EZ listening, polka, stage show musical, radio hall, and much much more).
+It will not be traditional, mainstream, middle-of-the-road (MOR), or heard on most radio stations (except for comparative purposes).
 Please let me know if you have heard any of these (to death).
 And certainly let me know of something i haven’t got.
 There’s no end to the joy.
 And, bytheby, it may get nasty or ask big questions.
 That’s what we’re here for.
 I’m not a fan of obscenity and hate, but profanity used judiciously and scrutiny over Western Civ bourgeois morality have their place in late December–a time of rage and conflict as much as any other time of the year.
 (Plus i gotta give some Chanukah choruses their due… they’re too clever.)

 Gettin the picture yet?
 If not, stay tuned.
 If so, stay tuned.

 Pee.
 Ess.
 This is basically a Youtube blog.
 I own many albums with novelty Christmas songs, but the ol’ ‘tube has millions more.
 My job: docent your way through the chaff and find you the gems (awe-inspiring or too awful for words).
 At times, if i can’t find them, i’ll simply cut and paste them onto my posts.
 I have no real Youtube channel, but treasure all those who have gone to the trouble so i (and you) can enjoy their fruits.
 As the ages pass, some of my links may no longer connect to playable songs.
 I’ll edit as i can.